Information Assurance Scholarship Programs

 Information Assurance - Uncle Sam Wants You!

-The National Security Agency in conjunction with the Department of Defense is now funding an immense scholarship program.
-The Information Assurance Scholarship program (IASP) is sponsored by over 50 colleges and universities, or designated Centers of Academic Excellence, that offer an excellent computer science and engineering department.
-The purpose of the IASP is to fill in the gaps of the nation's network security personnel.
-By offering aspiring computer science and IT students full-tuition reimbursements, the federal government leverages their future careers.
+The National Security Agency, in conjunction with the Department of Defense, is now funding a scholarship program for information management experts.
+The Information Assurance Scholarship Program (IASP) is available at over 50 colleges and universities, or designated Centers of Academic Excellence, that offer computer science and engineering programs.
+The purpose of the IASP is to fill the ranks of higher education with a steady stream of promising candidates, to staff the nation’s network security agencies.
+By offering aspiring computer science and IT students full-tuition reimbursements, the Federal Government leverages talented graduates into employment roles with government agencies.

 General Information Assurance Scholarships

-Cisco Systems Information Assurance Scholarship is available to students enrolled in an undergraduate computer science or IT program to qualify.
-They must also be specializing in information security and assurance.
-Maximum awards are $2500.
+Cisco Systems Information Assurance Scholarship is available for students enrolled in undergraduate computer science and IT programs.
+Qualified program participants are specializing in information security and assurance.
+Maximum awards are valued at $2500 each.